Bhikkhuni Triệt Như – The Fount of Happiness – No 6

 Translated into English by Như Lưu

 Grocery shopping is an ordinary activity that most of us would know well.
 First, we only buy what we need.
 If we are careful, we write a list.
 But we may still forget to buy something, and if we see some yummy-looking fresh vegetable, we may buy it although we hadn’t planned to.
-At the supermarket we see all sorts of goods: fruits at all seasons, green vegetables, meat and fish, sugar, flour, noodles, all sorts of sweets, prepared foods, liquors, coffee etc. This is not dissimilar to what has been called the market of life.
-At the supermarket, we choose carefully what is fresh, appetizing and inexpensive.
-Once we have bought the food, we store it in the refrigerator, then everyday take some out to cook, fry and assemble into dishes for the whole family.
+At the supermarket, we see all sorts of goods: fruits of all seasons, green vegetables, meat and fish, sugar, flour, noodles, all sorts of sweets, prepared foods, liquors, coffee etc. This is not dissimilar to what has been called the market of life.
+At the supermarket, we choose carefully what is fresh, appetizing, and inexpensive.
+Once we have bought the food, we store it in the refrigerator, then every day take some out to cook, fry, and assemble into dishes for the whole family.
 We then continue to go grocery shopping at regular intervals.
 Again we store the food in the refrigerator or in the freezer compartment if we need to keep it for longer.
-Over time, our large refrigerator becomes full, we need to buy a second one, and may be a proper freezer to store more food.
+Over time, our large refrigerator becomes full, we need to buy a second one and maybe a proper freezer to store more food.

 We can see these two types of people around us every day.
-On the one hand are those who seek pleasures in life through entertainment, food and drink, leisure and partying, who are attracted to noisy and glamorous places and are oblivious to the real meaning of life.
-On the other hand are those only see darkness, suffering and violence in life and thus become discouraged and depressed.
+On the one hand are those who seek pleasures in life through entertainment, food and drink, leisure, and parties, who are attracted to noisy and glamorous places and are oblivious to the real meaning of life.
+On the other hand are those who only see darkness, suffering, and violence in life and thus become discouraged and depressed.

 The teaching of the Buddha aims at neutralizing both extremes.
 For those who are immersed in, and infatuated by worldly pleasures, it teaches the law of impermanence to awaken them.
 It reminds people that pleasures will quickly fade away, the vigor of youth will fly by, and health likewise, happiness is ephemeral.
 For those who are pessimistic and only see suffering in life, it teaches that suffering has many causal conditions and will change and fade away over time.
 The essence of suffering is emptiness, life is like a dream, and we must awake from this dream in good haste.

-When we live in the world, we need to know how to choose what we need, what is important, useful and store only these into our mind.
-We should ignore sarcastic, cynical and unhelpful comments and treat them like the wind that comes and go.
+When we live in the world, we need to know how to choose what we need, what is important, useful and store only these in our mind.
+We should ignore sarcastic, cynical, and unhelpful comments and treat them like the wind that comes and goes.
 If we do not repeat and think about them, they will disappear on their own.
-We should likewise let the wind blow away flatteries, lest we believe them and become conceited or prideful.
+We should likewise let the wind blow away flatteries, let we believe them, and become conceited or prideful.